Favorable commercial coverage and healthcare cost savings

 Glatopa® is contraindicated in patients with known hypersensitivity to glatiramer acetate or mannitol.

-Approximately 16% of glatiramer acetate injection 20 mg/mL patients vs 4% of those on placebo, and approximately 2% of glatiramer acetate injection 40 mg/mL patients vs none on placebo experienced a constellation of symptoms that may occur within minutes after injection and included at least 2 of the following: flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, throat constriction, and urticaria.
+Approximately 16% of glatiramer acetate injection 20 mg/mL patients vs 4% of those on placebo, and approximately 2% of glatiramer acetate injection 40 mg/mL patients vs none on placebo experienced a constellation of symptoms that may occur immediately (within seconds to minutes, with the majority of symptoms observed within 1 hour) after injection and included at least 2 of the following: flushing, chest pain, palpitations, tachycardia, anxiety, dyspnea, throat constriction, and urticaria.
 These symptoms generally have their onset several months after the initiation of treatment, although they may occur earlier, and a given patient may experience 1 or several episodes of these symptoms.
 Typically, the symptoms were transient and self-limited and did not require treatment; however, there have been reports of patients with similar symptoms who received emergency medical care.

 At injection sites, localized lipoatrophy and, rarely, injection site skin necrosis may occur.
 Lipoatrophy may occur at various time after treatment onset (sometimes after several months) and is thought to be permanent.
 There is no known therapy for lipoatrophy.